Making Cloud Infrastructure Management a Piece of Cake - Startup Stories with Chafik Belhaoues

 The architecture of the application is the architecture of the infrastructure, and within this movement, the barriers will be removed, and developers will have more flexibility to choose to architect their work.
 And the cloud architectures will be close to the application and understand how the application is architectured and works.

-Anton: I also wanted to ask you about fundraising.
+Anton: I also wanted to ask you about startup fundraising.
 Scaleway, where you worked as the CTO, is a bootstrapped startup.
 For Brainboard, you chose funding.
 Was it a principal point for you and why?

 Chafik: If I had the capacity and the possibility to do it without fundraising, I would prefer bootstrapped.
 We are in the capital market.
 People and companies can build the exact product you're making and beat you before you even grow.
 So fundraising was a strategic decision for us.